 Each state has a government program with trained counselors.
 The program is not connected with us or with any insurance company or health plan.
 The counselors at this program can help you understand which process you should use to handle a problem you are having.
 They can also answer your questions, give you more information, and offer guidance on what to do.

 The services of SHIP counselors are free.
-You will find phone numbers in Appendix A at the back of this document.
-You will find phone numbers and website URLs in Chapter 2, Section 3 of this document.
+You will find phone numbers and website URLs in Appendix A at the back of this document.

 Medicare

 You can also contact Medicare to get help.
 To contact Medicare: